algorand/indexer/README.md

 ## Read-only Indexer Server

 It is possible to set up one Postgres database with one writer and many readers.
-The Indxeer pulling new data from algod can be started as above.
-Starting the indexer daemon without $ALGORAND_DATA or -d/--algod/--algod-net/--algod-token will start it wouthout writing new data to the database.
-For further isolation, create a `readonly` postgres user:
+The Indxer pulling new data from algod can be started as above.
+Starting the indexer daemon without $ALGORAND_DATA or -d/--algod/--algod-net/--algod-token will start it without writing new data to the database.
+For further isolation, create a `readonly` postgres user.
+Indexer does specifically note the username "readonly" and change behavior to not try to write to the database.
+The primary benefit is that Postgres can enforce restricted access to this user:

 ```sql
 CREATE USER readonly LOGIN PASSWORD 'YourPasswordHere';